Kjili/boardgame-quickrules/root.rst

   | place cards you revealed in front of you
   | convert and sanctify need to be completed (you need to be able to place a warrior/garden of matching suit to do them)
   | you can recruit in any matching clearing (no further restriction)
+  | you only get acolytes for warriors removed in battle as defender, not through other removals outside battle (e.g. Vagabond crossbow) or as attacker
   | **outcasts/lost souls:**
   | - you collect ALL player's discarded and spent cards in your lost souls, including Dominance cards and your own cards
   | - every player can check your lost souls any time